thiblahute/meson-website/FAQ.md

 ## How to use Meson on a host where it is not available in system packages?

+Starting from version 0.29.0, Meson is available from the [Python Package Index](https://pypi.python.org/pypi/meson/), so installing it simply a matter of running this command:

+    pip3 install <your options here> meson

+If you don't have access to PyPi, that is not a problem either.
 Meson has been designed to be easily runnable from an extracted source tarball or even a git checkout.
 First you need to download Meson.
-Then use this command to set up you build instead of plain <tt>meson</tt>.
+Then use this command to set up you build instead of plain `meson`.

-    /path/to/meson.py <options>
+    /path/to/meson <options>

 After this you don't have to care about invoking Meson any more.
 It remembers where it was originally invoked from and calls itself appropriately.
-As a user the only thing you need to do is to cd into your build directory and invoke <tt>ninja</tt>.
+As a user the only thing you need to do is to `cd` into your build directory and invoke `ninja`.

 ## Why can't I specify target files with a wildcard?